justinlewis/jmapping/_posts/2017-12-20-roaring-fork-technologists-beginnings.markdown

 <br>

 <h4>Special Thanks!</h4>
-Dave Mayor has been instrumental in helping to kick this group off and connect us with people around the community.
+Dave Mayer has been instrumental in helping to kick this group off and connect us with people around the community.
 Keep doing what you do Dave!

 Altai Chuluun has been incredibly welcoming and supportive through efforts around <a href="https://glenx.space/" target="_blank">GlenX</a>.
 We see this space and the GlenX team as fundamental for the future success of growing this group to meet the ambitious goals hinted at above.